-&lt;sup>6Currently, our consumers do not change their quality.
-I.e. what school exactly they attend has no consequence for their educational outcomes.
+&lt;sup>6Currently, our consumers do not change their quality, i.e., exactly what school they attend has no consequence for their educational outcomes.
 Firms thus face a fixed distribution of consumers in quality space.
 Given our current focus nothing seems lost through this restriction which could be relaxed easily.
-We note that there is quite some discussion about the value that colleges and universities add, see Altonji and Dunn (1996), Behrman, Rosenzweig, and they attended last period, and a list of schools that are desirable (i.e., have a minimum quality).
-Every period, each buyer's rules participate in a "stochastic auction", with "bids" being proportional to the rules' strengths plus an error term.
-The winning rule's action is then performed and the consumer's payoff is realized next.
-Dependent on the consumer's satisfaction (satisfied when served, unsatisfied when not), the winning rule is reinforced positively (negatively) by adding (subtracting) a fixed number to (from) its "strength".
+We note that there is quite some discussion about the value that colleges and universities add to human capital formation, see (Altonji and Dunn 1996), they attended last period, and a list of schools that are desirable (i.e., have a minimum quality $Q - \Delta^F$ ); sellers analogously keep track of the "strengths" of their behavioral rules, their own quality $Q^7$ , the number of consumers in their market niche, the realized demand for their services, and current as well as (trailing) average profit.